-Keydon is a non-profit organization established in 2018 by two childhood friends.
-Travis Patterson (MA) and George Gill (OR) have traveled 33,000 road miles together in the name of photography, adventure, and friendship.
-Keydon gives funding to photographers traveling America by car and is building a collection of artwork that celebrates the open road.
+Keydon was established in 2018 by two childhood friends.
+Travis Patterson (Boston MA) and George Gill (Portland OR) have traveled 33,000 road miles together in the name of photography, adventure, and friendship.
+They are honored to provide funding so that others can gain the professional and emotional growth that focused road travel will bring.

 Keydon is the name of Travis' rescue dog.
 In Arabic, it means companion; in Laotian, it is slang for little shit.
 George (a fellow dog rescuer and husband to a vet) agrees that the name sums up his relationship with Travis well.
-The intuition, adventure, and hard work that define both dog and the road trip experience.
+Intuition, unknown, and hard work define both dog and the road trip experience.
 We associate the name Keydon with family, craft, love and dedication.

-Keydon awards photographers with funding for projects that may not be possible otherwise and play a no-strings attached role in their process.
+Keydon awards US photographers with funding for road trip based projects that may not be possible otherwise.
+Keydon plays a no strings attached role in their process and makes application quick and easy.
 If mutually agreed upon, we celebrate their progress in real time over social media.
-We also provide the opportunity to showcase their work on this website.
+We also provides them with the opportunity to showcase their work on our website.